Skip to content

 Richard

-You change the Narrator audio output device in Windows 11 by selecting a different playback device within Narrator’s settings.
+You change Narrator’s audio output in Windows 11 by selecting a preferred playback device within Narrator’s settings.

-Narrator is Windows 11’s built-in screen reader, designed to vocalize on-screen content and actions for users with visual impairments.
-It’s a powerful tool that enhances accessibility.
+Narrator is Windows 11’s built-in screen reader, designed to vocalize screen content and user actions, making it invaluable for individuals with visual impairments.

 Why Change Your Narrator Audio Output?